 Ok, so you are likely thinking: this is going to be hard work.
-You saw the word “Depression” and immediately thought do I need to read this?
+You saw the word “Depression” and immediately thought do I want to read this?
 Because, well, reading about depression is depressing, isn’t it?
 Especially if you start off with a miserable title like “Depression: just another day”.

-Some of you who believe you are time poor would likely appreciate a shortlist so that you can get on with other stuff.
+Some of you would likely appreciate a shortlist so that you can get on with other stuff.
 Always looking for the Too Long; Didn’t Read (TL;DR) way out?
 I recommend taking the long way and reading to the end, but if you think you can shortcut your way to helping yourself or someone you care about, then good luck with that and here are links to what I believe are the most vital things in dealing with depression: Start talking about Depression, Your toughest foe, How can you tell if someone suffers from depression & Monitor Your Mental Health.

 Depression & Me